discordjs/guide/guide/keyv/README.md

 npm install --save @keyv/mysql
 ```

-Now that Keyv and any necessary drivers are installed, create an instance of Keyv.
+Create an instance of Keyv once you've installed Keyv and any necessary drivers.

 <!-- eslint-skip -->
 ```js